 Creston is a somewhat small city located in the state of Iowa.
 With a population of 7,854 people and three constituent neighborhoods, Creston is the 50th largest community in Iowa.
 Much of the housing stock in Creston was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Creston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Creston is a city of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Creston who work in office and administrative support (14.35%), sales jobs (10.49%), and teaching (8.08%).
+Creston is a blue-collar town, with 38.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Creston is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Creston who work in office and administrative support (11.51%), sales jobs (9.54%), and teaching (7.02%).

 The people who call Creston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Creston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Creston include Irish, English, Swedish, and Danish.
+Important ancestries of people in Creston include Irish, English, Danish, and Italian.

 The most common language spoken in Creston is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and African languages.